cchen666/OpenShift-Labs/Storage/csi/toubleshooting.md

 ## Who creates volumeAttachment CR

 When the workload uses the PV, attachdetach-controller will create volumeAttachment CR to show which node needs the PV.
-Node plugin keeps monitoring volumeAttachment CR and attach the volume to the node.
+CSI attacher keeps monitoring volumeAttachment CR and attach the volume to the node.
+ControllerPublishVolume() will be called by the attacher container as soon as volumeAttachment CR is created.

+## What is node-driver-registrar

+node-driver-registrar registers the node plugins to the kubelet, with node level functions such as nodePublishVolume().
+So that kubelet knows which grpc method to call when it creates Pod.